optman/p2p-tun/README.md

 ### tun2socks

-tunnel tcp connection to remote built-in socks5 server (Full Access To Remote Network)
+tunnel tcp/udp to remote built-in socks5 server

+udp only support request/response mod, such as DNS.

 server